Setting up

 Using runes

 Updating your code to make use of runes is straight-forward.
-Houdini still makes use of Svelte Stores, so your code will continue to work as normal.
+Houdini still makes use of Svelte stores, so your code will continue to work as normal.
 Just start using Runes and Houdini will adapt to your needs!

 If you are only using runes or you have enabled runes globally in your svelte config, you can tell Houdini to enable runes mode globally as well.
 Enabling this has the potential to speed up preprocessing, since Houdini can skip a check in every svelte file it needs to process.